I Am Charlotte Simmons: Reception

 Reviewer Jacob Weisberg of The New York Times wrote "Wolfe is always showing us something we haven't quite noticed.
 But after three thick novels and a novella (surely he will never write a short story), the issue remains: Why does a writer whose ambitions are so fundamentally journalistic insist on processing his reportage into fiction?
 You may never put down a Tom Wolfe novel.
 But you never reread one, either."

 London-based Literary Review gave Wolfe its 2004 Bad Sex in Fiction Award, an "honor" established "to draw attention to the crude, tasteless, often perfunctory use of redundant passages of sexual description in the modern novel", for his writing in I Am Charlotte Simmons.

 Wolfe's 2018 obituary in The New York Times referenced mixed reviews for the book.

+U.S. President George W. Bush was a fan of the novel, and enthusiastically recommended it to his close friends.
+However, it was omitted from his official presidential reading list, likely due to the novel's sexual content.

 Proposed adaptation

 In 2005, the film rights to I Am Charlotte Simmons were purchased by Trilogy Entertainment, with co-founder John Watson producing and writing the screenplay.
 Three years later, Liz Friedlander was attached as director, while HBO began looking at developing the book for television.
 In 2021, Veritas Entertainment acquired the television rights for I Am Charlotte Simmons.
-The series is being developed at Paramount Television Studios, with Brian Yorkey as showrunner.
+The series was reportedly being developed at Paramount Television Studios, with Brian Yorkey as showrunner.